gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

 .. class:: bytes()

-    The bytes() function returns a bytes object that cannot be modified.
+    | The bytes() function returns a bytes object that cannot be modified.
-    It can convert objects into bytes objects, or create empty bytes object of the specified size.
+    | It can convert objects into bytes objects, or create empty bytes object of the specified size.
-    From a given length, e.g. bytes(1) is zero-filled (\x00)
+    | From a given length, e.g. bytes(1) is zero-filled (\x00)
-    From an iterable of integers, e.g. bytes(range(4)) From text given the encoding, e.g. bytes(b'Hi!')
+    | From an iterable of integers, e.g. bytes(range(4))
+    | From text given the encoding, e.g. bytes("mb", 'utf-8')

 .. code-block:: python